 What is the National Soccer League?

 The National Soccer League (NSL) is a competitive men’s soccer league whose clubs play in the Chicago metropolitan area.
-The NSL is affiliated with the United States Adult Soccer Association (USASA).
+The NSL is affiliated with the Illinois State Soccer Association (ISSA) and the United States Adult Soccer Association (USASA).
 The NSL is a not-for-profit organization.

 When was the National Soccer League founded?